DudeThatsErin/Moonstone/README.md

 # Moonstone Theme for Obsidian

+> **Note:** This theme is on hold until I decide what route I want to go with the theme.
+The theme is SUPER basic right now but I have a lot of ideas for it.

-A beautiful, highly customizable theme for Obsidian based on AnuPpuccin, featuring integrated CSS snippets and advanced customization options through Style Settings.
+A beautiful, highly customizable theme for Obsidian.

 ## ✨ Features